1

 Note, however, that the tenant has the right to reject your terms.
 But there’s a high possibility that they’ll agree with you if you offer them some incentives.

 • Pay for rent difference.
 If your tenant is indecisive about moving because the rental they plan to move into has a higher rent, pay for the rent difference.
-This agreement can cover the months left on their fixed-term lease.
+This agreement will cover the months left on their fixed-term lease.

 • Pay for their security deposit.
 Remember that when moving to a new rental, your tenant has to pay a security deposit.
 You might want to pay for this deposit to entice them to move out.